Your cart is empty now. Please add some products to your cart.

 African Grey Parrot Playing with Red Solo Cup - Video

-(Toby Kieth song of the same name in background)
+(Toby Kieth song of the same name in the background)

 Nothing to do with food - just really funny

 That said a seed diet is okay, just be mindful that you need to supplement with some vitamins, minerals and amino acids.
 You can do this by supplementing with fresh fruits and vegetable.
 Halved walnuts for larger birds and cracked walnuts and slivered almonds for smaller birds are good source of omega-3 fatty acids.
 You can also simply add a commercial supplement like Prime.
 Adding a powdered supplement to your bird's food can be a challenge so here's a couple of tips.

 written by mitch rezman